eveningkid/denodb/docs/v1.0.21-migration/connectors.md

 # Migration Guide - Dialect to connector

 > The Issue that suggested that [#121](https://github.com/eveningkid/denodb/issues/121)
 >
 > The PR with change [#126](https://github.com/eveningkid/denodb/pull/126)

 ## Why we change

 We switched to this behavior, so you'll be able to use databases that we don't support out of the box (such as _redshift_).

 ## How to migrate

-We wanted that the migration for the new behavior will be painless and familiar with the previous behavior.
+We wanted that the migration for the new behavior to be painless and familiar with the previous behavior.

-Let's assume you have something like that:
+Let's assume you have the following:

 ```typescript
 import { Database } from 'https://deno.land/x/denodb/mod.ts';